GaganDureja/Boards_app/readme.md

-To start the project you must go through all steps of requirements mentioned in requirements.txt file.
+To start the project you must go through all steps of requirements mentioned in installation.txt file.